 Aerangis somalensis (Schltr.)
 Schltr.
-1918 Photo courtesy of David Jubineau and His Bulbophyllum Pages Copyright ©
+1918 Photo by David Jubineau and His Bulbophyllum Pages Copyright ©

-Flower Closeup Photo courtesy of Takao Ishii and His Orchid Photo Pages Copyright ©
+Flower Closeup Photo by Takao Ishii and His Orchid Photo Pages Copyright ©

 Common Name or Meaning The Somali Aerangis

 Found in Ethiopia, Somalia, Kenya, Tanzania, Malawi, Zimbabwe and Transvaal South Africa at elevations of 1000 to 1800 meters in thickets near streams, woodlands in dry areas as a small sized, cool to warm growing epiphyte with short stems carrying 2 to 6 distichous, oblong-ligulate to suborbicular,unequally bilobed apically, acute lobes, dark green to purple green leaves that blooms on a axillary, 4 to 8" [10 to 20 cm] long, few to many [2 to 17] flowered inflorescence carrying nocturnally sweetly scented flowers.
 This species requires a dry rest in the winter from fertilizer and most water and access to bright light and occassional full sun.